KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

            <KPI column_id="UNIT_SALES" description="Unit Sales" >
          <MEASURE>

-We report :numref:`recaplayerproperties6` for further details on THRESHOLDS and COLOURS tag.
+We report the next table for further details on THRESHOLDS and COLOURS tag.
 This table includes the heuristics supporting value interval partition into a finite number of subintervals (type attribute of the THRESHOLDS tag).

-While the following :numref:`recaplayerproperties7` defines the heuristics supporting color definition for each value sub-interval (type attribute of the COLOURS tag).
+While the following table defines the heuristics supporting color definition for each value sub-interval (type attribute of the COLOURS tag).

 Sometimes users need to color the map and, at the same time, to continue to see the underlying objects, through a transparency effect (e.g. a raster image).
 In this case, specify the opacity parameter in order to properly regulate the transparency level of colors (1 = no transparency; 0 = invisible).